Jimmy Raye Youth Foundation: Past speakers/events

-2005- Joe Theismann and Marcus Allen both attended the annual event in 2005.
+2005 – Joe Theismann and Marcus Allen both attended the annual event in 2005.
 Joe Theismann was a former quarterback for the Washington Redskins and has done work as an NFL football analyst for ESPN.
 Marcus Allen was a former NFL running back who was inducted into the Pro Football Hall of Fame in 2003.

-2006- Marcus Allen attended the event for the second consecutive year and Sean Salisbury was a new guest speaker.
+2006 – Marcus Allen attended the event for the second consecutive year and Sean Salisbury was a new guest speaker.
 Salisbury was a former NFL quarterback who now serves as an NFL analyst on Sportscenter and Sunday NFL Countdown.

-2007- Phil Simms was the MVP of Super Bowl XXI and a 15-year NFL veteran.
+2007 – Phil Simms, Super Bowl XXI MVP and a 15-year NFL veteran.
 He is a major analyst for the NFL on CBS.

-2008- Jamie Dukes was a former NFL guard and center who became an analyst for NFL Total Access after his retirement.
+2008 – Jamie Dukes, former NFL guard and center who became an analyst for NFL Total Access after his retirement.
 He is also the host of Put Up Your Dukes.

-2009- Tony Dungy was the first African-American coach to win a Super Bowl as he led the Indianapolis Colts in 2007.
+2009 – Tony Dungy, the first African-American coach to win a Super Bowl as he led the Indianapolis Colts in 2007.
 Dungy joined Mike Ditka and Tom Flores as the only individuals to win the Super Bowl as both a player and head coach.
-He is the author of 4 New York Times winning novels.
-His most recent book was titled Uncommon: Finding Your Path to Significance.
-Dungy has been involved in numerous charitable organizations including the Fellowship of Christian Athletes, Athletes in Action, Mentors for Life, Big Brothers Big Sisters, Boys & Girls Clubs, and the Prison Crusade Ministry.
+He is the author of four New York Times winning novels.

 In addition to the keynote speakers for each annual event, numerous past and present NFL players attend the luncheon and kids' football clinic.
 Former attendees include Joe Horn, Eric Dickerson, Leon Washington, Jonathan Stewart, Wallace Wright, Joe Theismann, Ernest Byner, Darrell Green, Curtis Martin, Sean Salisbury, and Vonta Leach.
-From 2003-2008, the event was held at E.E.
+From 2003–2008, the event was held at E.E.
 Smith High School in Fayetteville, NC.
 In 2009, the football clinic was held at Jack Britt High School.